Encounter in Rendlesham Forest New! Added 24th April 2014

 False Flag Alien Invasion at the 2012 Olympics

-Closing Ceremony (the date has occult significance) of the 2012 Olympic Games in
+date has occult significance) of the 2012 Olympic Games in London.
+It's

-Pope's feature was commissioned for Time Warner's TruTV Conspiratorium website.
+commissioned for Time Warner's TruTV Conspiratorium website.
+Click

 Nick Pope was also responsible for the only mainstream newspaper feature to have been published on the false flag alien invasion theory, when he and a journalist with The Sun attended a UFO conference where this was discussed.
 Click here to read The Sun's ground-breaking article, which includes a commentary piece from Nick Pope.
 Nick Pope also mentioned the false flag alien invasion theory in one of his own features for The Sun, as part of an article on the Mayan calendar and the theory that the world will end on 21st December 2012.
 Click here to read this 2012 feature.